James Doherty, Supervising Scholar

 Stephen Powell graduated from Fordham University's MA program in Medieval Studies in 2018.
 He managed the project from September 2017 through August 2018, and supervised the launch of the Second Edition.

-Katherina M. Fostano, Digital Resources Director & Site Architect
+Katherina M. Fostano, Digital Resources Director & Database/Website Architect.

 Heather Hill, Design Lead & Project Supervisor

 Heather Hill is a graduate of Fordham's MA program in Medieval Studies.
 She oversaw the development of the Independent Crusaders Project First Edition, organizing assignments for each contributor and facilitating conversation as the project progressed.
 She also constructed the project's first website and created the map of departures using geospatial data extracted from charters, letters, and other documents related to each crusader.
 Heather also assisted in encoding the charters using the TEI guidelines.

 Laura Morreale is a cultural historian of the thirteenth- and fourteenth-century Italian peninsula.
 Her interests in medieval French-language writing extend to the Crusader States and beyond.
 Laura was the Associate Director of the Center for Medieval Studies from 2012 until 2018, during which time she facilitated this project and initiated several others, including the French of Italy and French of Outremer websites and their associated web-based studies: the Oxford Outremer Map and Exploring Place in the French of Italy.